ublokr/IsoCor/doc/definitions.rst

 Resolution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Resolution measures of the ability of the MS analyzer to distinguish two peaks of slightly different mass-to-charge ratios :math:`\delta(M)` in a mass spectrum.
+Resolution measures the ability of the MS analyzer to distinguish two peaks with slightly different mass-to-charge ratios :math:`\delta(M)` in a mass spectrum.
 It is classically described as a fixed  value of :math:`M/\delta(M)`  (the *nominal resolution*, defined as Full Width at Half Maximum (FWHM) at a particular m/z).
 In order for the isotopic peaks to be well separated, the mass difference should be greater than